munificent/craftinginterpreters/book/evaluating-expressions.md

 ## Evaluating Expressions

 Next, we need blobs of code to implement the evaluation logic for each kind of expression we can parse.
-We could stuff those into the syntax tree classes directly in something like an `interpret()` method.
-In effect, we could tell each syntax tree node, "Interpret thyself."
+We could stuff that code into the syntax tree classes in something like an `interpret()` method.
+In effect, we could tell each syntax tree node, "Interpret thyself".
 This is the Gang of Four's [Interpreter design pattern][].
 It's a neat pattern, but like I mentioned earlier, it gets messy if we jam all sorts of logic into the tree classes.